 UM atUM [S02-ep10]: From Coastal Aquifers to Polymers

 This week on *AUM science*, Linda Luquot, a researcher at Géosciences Montpellier and a laureate of the French Academy of Sciences, talks to us about coastal aquifers.
-In the second half of the program, Vincent Darcos tells you all about the polymer platform on the Synbio 3 platform.
+In the second part of the show, Vincent Darcos tells you all about the polymer tray on the Synbio 3 platform.
 Finally, Sorenza Seghers invites you to visit the exhibition *Spotlight on Biodiversity*.
 A program co-produced and broadcast by Divergence FM 93.9.

-Did you know that the water contained in rivers and lakes accounts for barely 1% of the Earth’s liquid freshwater supply?
+Did you know that the water in rivers, streams, and lakes accounts for barely 1% of the Earth’s liquid freshwater supply?
 Did you know that in France, about 75% of the water we consume comes from groundwater?
-While water crises have never seemed so close to home—we even got a taste of the early signs this summer—these vast freshwater reservoirs represent a strategic resource that we urgently need to focus on to ensure their sustainable use.
+At a time when water crises have never seemed so close to home—we even got a taste of the early signs this summer—these vast freshwater reservoirs represent a strategic resource that we urgently need to focus on in order to ensure their sustainable use.
 But first, where are these aquifers located?
 Pretty much everywhere, since the Earth’s crust is composed of about 20 to 25% water.
 Everywhere, including along the coast, where these coastal aquifers can be the site of interactions between freshwater and seawater.

-Following our tour of the peptide facility, our report continues at the Synbio 3 platform in the Balard Chemistry Cluster and takes you today to the facility dedicated to polymers.
-Vincent Darcos is our guide, and he’ll be talking to us about strings of beads and spaghetti.
+After the peptide lab, our report continues at the Synbio 3 platform in the Balard Chemistry Cluster and takes you today to the lab dedicated to polymers.
+Vincent Darcos is our guide, and he talks to us about pearl necklaces and spaghetti.

 Finally, our last-minute guest will be Sorenza Seghers, a master’s student in science communication at Mediacces.
 She invites you to the Departmental Environmental Center at the Restinclières estate for the exhibition Spotlight on Biodiversity , on view through December 30.